DaJunti/BabyStepper/README.md

 5: 1x Nema 17 geared Stepper Motor
 https://www.omc-stepperonline.com/de/prazisions-planetengetriebe/ausverkauf-nema-17-schrittmotore-l-39mm-getriebeubersetzung-30-1-hohe-prazision-planetengetriebe.html
 Note: The Stepper motor is with 50€ by far the priciest Part, but every so often this motor is on sale at OMC Stepperonline (I got 28.09% discount)

+6: M10x120mm Screw and nut for connecting the Adapter to the Casing.

+The Esp32 is set up to listen on the Serialbluetooth port, wich means Babystepper is controlled via Bluetooth.
+To sent those commands to the Esp32 the easiest Way is to download/use the APP "Serial Bluetooth Monitor", another way to operate the mount would be to write an App for the Serial communtication, which i did.